Internal medicine residency

 Manageable and realistic resident research opportunities

-The internal medicine program strongly supports resident research, and many of our faculty are very involved in clinical research.
+The internal medicine program strongly supports resident research, and many of our faculty are involved in clinical research.
 Part of this support comes from the scholarly activity support team, which offers biostatistics consultation and poster preparation.

 Residents develop a research project during their residency training and can present at numerous meetings.
 Residents will be expected to submit their work for presentation at an institutional Research Day.
 Some have even been submitted for publication!
 Financial support can be requested not only from our internal medicine program, but also the scholarly activity support team.